dwarkeshsp/hugoblog/content/posts/great-families.md

 ### I.

-Regression to the mean is a cruel and leveling force.
+Regression to the mean is the great equalizer.
+Even just IQ seems really hard to pass down.
+Of course this isn't even to mention that IQ is not the only trait which you need to become a great achiever, and if your kids regress just a bit in each important trait, they're regressing a ton in their cumulative ability.
+And since great achievement follows a power law, loosing even a tiny amount of cumulative ability means your kids will have drastically lower odds of great achievement.

 If you're a world famous scientist and you want at least one of your kids to be as smart as you are, you better not settle for some lowly average Harvard graduate with an IQ of 130.
 You probably need to marry someone who is herself a world famous scientist, or at least smart enough to become one.

 And even that isn't close to enough!
 You need to make sure that your kids have an environment which is 3 standard deviations above average to have reasonable odds of having a super-genius kid.

-To be fair, even Bryan Caplan (a strong proponent of the twin adoption research out of which we've learned just how heritable traits like IQ are) has said that it is possible to [give children an experience that is literally off the charts](https://www.econlib.org/archives/2015/09/why_im_homescho.html) with regards to this research:
+For a world-famous scientist, this might be easier than it sounds.
+Even Bryan Caplan (a strong proponent of the twin adoption research out of which we've learned just how heritable traits like IQ are) has said that it is possible to [give children an experience that is literally off the charts](https://www.econlib.org/archives/2015/09/why_im_homescho.html):

 > I suspect – though I’m far from sure – that the Caplan Family School is such an exceptional experience that ordinary twin and adoption evidence isn’t relevant.
 For example, my sons are plausibly the only 12-year-olds in the nation taking a college class in labor economics.
 Perhaps it really will forever rock their worlds.
 More obviously, their peer group now includes Robin Hanson, Alex Tabarrok, Tyler Cowen, Garett Jones, and Nathaniel Bechhofer.
 That’s plausibly four standard deviations above whatever peer group they’d have in a conventional middle school.

-I'm guessing that George Dyson or Cristian Bohr could provide such an exceptional childhood and education to their kids that it would be unmatched by even the best parents of the adopted twins researched in this literature.
+I'm guessing that George Dyson or Cristian Bohr could provide their kids with such an exceptional childhood and education that it would be unmatched by even the best parents of the adopted twins researched in this literature.
+They could give their kids tons of private tutoring (see [2 sigma problem](https://www.wikiwand.com/en/Bloom%27s_2_sigma_problem)), expose them to the inner workings of their academia or their research discipline, and of course provide them with a [Hero License](https://www.lesswrong.com/posts/dhj9dhiwhq3DX6W8z/hero-licensing).

-Of course this isn't even to mention that IQ is not the only trait which you need to become a great achiever, and if your kids regress even just a bit in each important trait, they're regressing a ton in their cumulative ability.
-And since great achievement follows a power law, loosing even a tiny amount of cumulative ability would mean your kids would have drastically lower odds of great achievement.

 ### II.